johe123qwe/github-trending/README.md

 ## C++

+* 【2023-11-16】[Brendan-Kirtlan / Video-Encode](https://github.com/Brendan-Kirtlan/Video-Encode) - Encodes a file into a video format to store on a cloud video hosting service
 * 【2023-11-15】[nuggslet / MGSM2Fix](https://github.com/nuggslet/MGSM2Fix) - A fix that adds pixel perfect scaling, scanlines and a script debugger to the original Metal Gear Solid within the Master Collection.
 * 【2023-11-15】[wangyu- / udp2raw](https://github.com/wangyu-/udp2raw) - A Tunnel which Turns UDP Traffic into Encrypted UDP/FakeTCP/ICMP Traffic by using Raw Socket,helps you Bypass UDP FireWalls(or Unstable UDP Environment)
 * 【2023-11-12】[SecretHQ / seal-cuda](https://github.com/SecretHQ/seal-cuda) - A GPU implementation of BFV/BGV/CKKS scheme, based on Microsoft SEAL.